titipata/pubmed_parser/README.md

 If you use this package, please cite it like this

 <code>Titipat Achakulvisut, Daniel E. Acuna (2015) "Pubmed Parser" [http://github.com/titipata/pubmed_parser](http://github.com/titipata/pubmed_parser)</code>

+## Acknowledgement

+Package is developed at [Konrad Kording's Lab](http://kordinglab.com/) at Northwestern University

 ## License